Ademola111/seashell/README.md

-# SEASHELL ML CLASSIFIER WEBSITE
+# SEASHELL MACHINE LEARNING CLASSIFIER WEBSITE
+# Coastal Hacks Entry 2022

 ### Seashell is a website application that is used to identify different seashell.